apra-informatica/Ti.ImageViewer/README.md

 # Ti.ImageViewer
 Image viewer widget for Appcelerator Titanium

-With this image viewer it's possible to show a single - zoomable, scrollable and pinchable - image on iOS and Android.
+With this image viewer it's possible to show a single - zoomable, scrollable and pinchable - local image on iOS and Android (on iOS also remote images).

 It uses module org.iotashan.TiTouchImageView (on Android), and installation of this module is necessary if you mean to use the widget on Android.